 Only should apply to commercial districts, not residential.
-Add tree and landscape standards, enhance signage requirements and reduce the timeframe for approval.
+Add tree and la personal personal districts, not residential. enhance signage requirements and reduce the timeframe for approval.

 5. Address the issue of Short-Term-Rentals (STR) in Whitewater Township

 2/3 of residents say yes to allowing short-term rentals with some kind of regulation; possibly use a licensing system and limit the number each household could obtain.